Hamisakim/MonoMelody/README.md

 ```

 Example in action!
-Here we can see how this function is used for both succesful and failed saves of the Loop in the
+Here we can see how this function is used for both succesful and failed saves of the Loop in the front end.
 ```javascript
 const handleSave =  async () => {
     const stringSteps = steps.join(' ')